hayktermarkosyan/posts_app_PERN_stack/README.md

 ### Attaching files

-In the future it is planned to add the ability to attach files (images, videos, audio, etc.) when creating posts and comments.
+In the future, it is planned to add the functionality to attach files (images, videos, audio, etc.) when creating posts and comments.